-Those listed below may request the Proper Officer to call Council meetings in addition to ordinary meetings:- i) the Council by resolution;
+Those listed below may request the Chief Executive to call Council meetings in addition to ordinary meetings:-

-- ii) the Chairman of the Council in consultation with the Leader and/or political Group Leaders; - iii) the Monitoring Officer; and - iv) any five Members of the Council if they have signed a requisition presented to the Chairman of the Council and he/she has refused to call a meeting or has failed to call a meeting within seven days of the presentation of the requisition.
+- i) the Council by resolution; - ii) the Chairman of the Council in consultation with the Leader and/or political Group Leaders; - iii) the Monitoring Officer; and - iv) any five Members of the Council if they have signed a requisition presented to the Chairman of the Council and he/she has refused to call a meeting or has failed to call a meeting within seven days of the presentation of the requisition.

-4. APPOINTMENT OF SUBSTITUTE MEMBERS OF COMMITTEES AND SUB-COMMITTEES
+4. APPOINTMENT OF SUBSTITUTE MEMBERS OF THE REGULATORY AND PROBITY COMMITTEES AND SUBCOMMITTEES

-- 4.1 Substitute Members may be nominated for each Committee or Sub-Committee by each political group represented on the Committee or Sub-Committee and shall comprise a number no greater than the number equal to the number of ordinary Members nominated by a political group to that Committee or Sub-Committee. - 4.2 A substitute Member attending a Meeting of a Committee or Sub-Committee has the same powers and responsibilities as a full Member of the Committee or Sub-Committee. - 4.3 A Member or substitute Member first in attendance at a meeting of a Committee or Sub-Committee cannot be substituted or replaced during the course of that meeting. - 4.4 A list of substitutes nominated in accordance with Rule 4.1 should be supplied to the Proper Officer at any time up to the commencement of the meeting to which it relates and substitutions shall be made by the political group in order of precedence so that when a substitution is made the Member in attendance at the meeting and highest on the list of substitutes will be the next substitute for his/her political group.
+- 4.1 Substitute Members may be nominated for Regulatory and Probity Committees or their Sub-Committees by each political group represented on the Committee or Sub-Committee and shall comprise a number no greater than the number equal to the number of ordinary Members nominated by a political group to that Committee or Sub-Committee. - 4.2 No substitute Member may be appointed to an Area Committee. - 4.3 A substitute Member attending a Meeting of a Committee or Sub-Committee has the same powers and responsibilities as a full Member of the Committee or Sub-Committee. - 4.4 A Member or substitute Member first in attendance at a meeting of a Committee or Sub-Committee cannot be substituted or replaced during the course of that meeting. - 4.5 A list of substitutes nominated in accordance with Rule 4.1 should be supplied to the Proper Officer at any time up to the commencement of the meeting to which it relates and substitutions shall be made by the political group in order of precedence so that when a substitution is made the Member in attendance at the meeting and highest on the list of substitutes will be the next substitute for his/her political group.